rrovetto/Ontology-of-NASA-SMD/README.md

-# Ontology of NASA Science Mission Directorate (SMD)
+# The Ontology of NASA Science Mission Directorate (SMD)

 An ontology describing the NASA Science Mission Directorate and associated datasets.